Grasseus/rocketrover/readme.md

 ## Usage

-After installing the dependencies, you can run the main application script:
+After installing the dependencies, you can run the main application script.
+It initializes the rover object and starts a WebSocket server on port 8080.
+To run the main application script, execute the following command:

 ```bash
 python main.py